schmidtwmark/qnd/presentations/day1.md

 - Ask a user for their name and their favorite emoji.
 Greet them, and print their favorite emoji three times
 - Print empty lines between each line of output
   - What happens if we pass `""` to `print`?
-- Store the greeting as a variable and print it 3 times